Lunedor/Focal/README.md

 *   `TASKS: Project Alpha`: Creates a summary block that counts all `- [ ]` checklist items below it until the next major heading or horizontal rule.
 *   `(SCHEDULED: 2025-12-25)`: Attaches a date to a task, making it appear in the weekly planner on that day.
 *   `(REPEAT: every monday)`: Creates a recurring event that appears in the weekly planner.
+*   `(NOTIFY: 2025-12-25 09:00)`: Schedules a push notification for a specific date and time.

 ### Cloud Sync

-When you sign in with Google and enable Cloud Sync, Focal periodically saves a `focal-data.json` file containing your `localStorage` data to a special, hidden "AppData" folder in your Google Drive.
-This folder is only accessible by this application, ensuring your data remains private.
-On another device, you can sign in and restore your data from this backup.
+When you sign in with your Google account and enable Cloud Sync, Focal saves your journal data to a secure, private document in **Firebase's Firestore database**.
+This allows for near real-time synchronization across all your logged-in devices.
+The sync logic uses a "last write wins" approach based on timestamps, ensuring that the most recent version of your data is preserved.
+This process is seamless and keeps your journal up-to-date everywhere.

 ## 🚀 Getting Started